mathiasmantelli/awesome-mobile-robotics/README.md

 * [collocaid](https://www.collocaid.uk/) **| A project that focuses on the development of a text-editing tool to help writers with collocations**
 * [Sketch Engine](https://www.sketchengine.eu/) **| It's the ultimate tool to explore how language works**
 * [Thesaurus](https://www.thesaurus.com/) **| A source of synonym suggestions**
+* [Talking Robotics](https://talking-robotics.github.io/) **| A series of virtual seminars about Robotics and its interaction with other relevant fields, such as Artificial Intelligence, Machine Learning, Human-Robot Interaction, among others**